goog1e/floating-city/readme.md

-# Blog
+# Floating Cities

-The default [wintersmith](https://github.com/jnordberg/wintersmith) template modified to use handlebars for pages.
+Blog for ian to post bands in china.